final-hill/cathedral/CONTRIBUTING.md

     Removed --> Proposed : Restore<br>(normal requirements only)

-    note right of Active : Generates unique ReqId note right of Proposed : New version created<br>when revising Active note right of Rejected : Silence requirements<br>Remove only<br>no restore note left of Review : Approval requires all<br>referenced requirements<br>to be Active
+    note right of Active : Generates unique ReqId<br>Auto-transition when complete note right of Proposed : New version created<br>when revising Active note right of Rejected : Silence requirements<br>Remove only<br>no restore<br>Auto-transition on rejection note left of Review : Auto-transitions when<br>all endorsements complete<br>+ dependencies satisfied
 ```

 ### Permission Requirements